Ciber-org/PoC-PCF/add-cicd.md

 ![](/assets/Pgadmin)

-Once installation is completed, open the pgadmin client and run the following commands to create database and user account.
+Once installation is completed, open the pgadmin client, then connect to Postgre database and run the following commands to create database and user account.

 CREATE DATABASE concourse